Mechanical Engineering (ME)

 ME 452, THERMAL AND FLUIDS SCIENCES LABORATORY, 4 Credits

-Course emphasis is on experiments related to thermodynamics, heat transfer, and fluid mechanics.
-Proper experimental methods, data and uncertainty analysis related to thermal and fluids measurements are discussed.
+Analyzes experiments related to thermodynamics, heat transfer, and fluid mechanics.
+Focuses on proper experimental methods and data and discusses uncertainty analysis related to thermal and fluids measurements.

 Equivalent to: ME 452H